U.S. flag

 Immunology IgG levels

-• Adults: at least yrly
+• Adults: at least annually

-Gastrointestinal PCR-based testing of stools for infectious etiologiesAt least every 6 mos or if diarrhea present or exposure occurs
+Gastrointestinal PCR-based testing of stools for infectious etiologiesAt least every 6 mos or if diarrhea is present or exposure occurs

 Liver function tests